 Culler-Vogtmann Outer Space.
 I am also heavily involved in looking at automorphisms of right-angled Artin groups and the space of convex real projective structures on a surface.

-I spent three years living in Europe (
+I spent three years living in Europe (Barcelona, Spain;

-I am currently teaching Math 3B (Calculus II) and Math 8 (Transition to higher mathematics) at UCSB.
+I am currently teaching Math 108B (Advanced Linear Algebra II) and Math 8 (Transition to higher mathematics) at UCSB.

 Organizational Work |